moveit/moveit2_tutorials/doc/tutorials/your_first_project/your_first_project.rst

   auto move_group_interface = MoveGroupInterface(node, "panda_arm");

 Then we set our target pose and plan.
 Note that only the target pose is set (via ``setPoseTarget``.
 The starting pose is implicitly the position published by joint state publisher, which could be changed using the ``MoveGroupInterface::setStartState*`` family of functions (but is not in this tutorial).

+One more thing to note about this next section is the use of lambdas for constructing the message type ``target_pose`` and planning.
+This is a pattern you'll find in modern C++ codebases that enables writing in a more declarative style.
+For more information about this pattern there is a couple of links at the end of this tutorial.

 .. code-block:: C++